7 steps of the decision-making process

 Once you have identified multiple alternatives, weigh the evidence for or against said alternatives.
 See what companies have done in the past to succeed in these areas, and take a good hard look at your own organization’s wins and losses.
 Identify potential pitfalls for each of your alternatives, and weigh those against the possible rewards.

 5. Choose among alternatives

 Here is the part of the decision-making process where you, you know, make the decision.
 Hopefully, you’ve identified and clarified what decision needs to be made, gathered all relevant information, and developed and considered the potential paths to take.
 You are perfectly prepared to choose.

 6. Take action

 Once you’ve made your decision, act on it!
 Develop a plan to make your decision tangible and achievable.
-Use Lucidchart diagrams to plan the projects related to your decision, and then set the team loose on their tasks once the plan is in place.
+Develop a project plan related to your decision, and then set the team loose on their tasks once the plan is in place.

 7. Review your decision